stephbuon/hansardr/README.md

 library(hansardr)
 ```

+## Accessing the Corpus

+hansardr comes with a sample data set of 10 rows per decade subset.
+To download the full corpus, use `download_hansard()`.
+The samples will be replaced with data for the entire century.

 ## Contents

 The Hansard corpus is subsetted by decade.
 Each decade has four types of data, labeled: "hansard," "debate_metadata," "speaker_metadata," and "file_metadata."
 In the following table, "YYYY" stands in for any given decade.